Samurais/lumen/persistence/README.md

 For more info, see (Neo4j Linux Performance Guide](http://neo4j.com/docs/stable/linux-performance-guide.html).

-## Yago3-based databases (Lumen Persistence v1.0.0)
+## PostgreSQL + Yago3-based databases (Lumen Persistence v1.0.0)

+Now we have a different structure, knowledge is split between:

+1. a PostgreSQL database with multiple schemas containing multiple tables.
+    Schemas are:

+    a. `public`
+    b. `lumen`
+    c. `sanad`

-Now we have a different structure, where each Yago logical knowledge is contained in its own graph database, and using OpenCog-friendly schema as much as possible.
+2. a Neo4j database with multiple partitions (using TinkerPop PartitionStrategy) and using OpenCog-friendly schema as much as possible.

 Ready database files is available from Hendy Irawan:
 `hendywl\project_passport\lumen\persistence` (see `README.md` there)

-1. `~/lumen_lumen_{tenantEnv}/lumen/taxonomy.neo4j`.
-(325 MB) Contains the entire `yagoTaxonomy.tsv`, plus the
-    `rdfs:label`, `skos:prefLabel`, `isPreferredMeaningOf` from `yagoLabels.tsv` of those mentioned types.
+1. YAGO3 in PostgreSQL.
+   Table: `public.yagofacts`
+   TODO: Even this is too slow to import even before adding indexes, e.g. `yagoSources.tsv`.
+   It doesn't even have a primary key!
+   We need to be selective and optimize (e.g. use `ENUM`).

 ### How to Import